Guadalajara Cathedral

 The Guadalajara Cathedral or Cathedral of the Assumption of Our Lady (Catedral de Guadalajara or Catedral de la Asunción de María Santísima), located in Centro, Guadalajara, Jalisco, is the Roman Catholic cathedral of the Archdiocese of Guadalajara and a minor basilica.
-It is built in the Spanish Renaissance style, except its neo-Gothic spires.
+The cathedral of Guadalajara is among the oldest in the Americas, together with examples such as the cathedral of Mérida and the Cathedral of Santo Domingo in the Dominican Republic.
+It was built during the late Renaissance in the Spanish Renaissance style, except for its neo-Gothic spires which were built in the 19th century.

 History

 The first cathedral was built in 1541 on the site of the present Templo de Santa Maria de Gracia.
 This primitive church was built with adobe and a thatched roof.
 Nevertheless, in 1548 the region was declared a diocese by the Holy See and the church became the cathedral of the city.